pharo-ai/a-priori/README.md

 {other vegetables, whipped/sour cream} => {whole milk}
 ```

-Which means that we should recommend `other vegetables` to the customers who purchased `citrus fruit` and `root vegetables`.
+Which means that we will recommend `other vegetables` to the customers who purchased `citrus fruit` and `root vegetables`.
 And for those who took `curd` and `yogurt` we will recommend the `whole milk`.